+Moreover, it has been pointed out \cite{nakano11} that the characteristic spin down ages ($P/2 \dot P$) of magnetars appear to be systematically overestimated compared to ages of the associated supernova remnants.
+This suggests that there may be additional loss of angular momentum, perhaps due \cite{nakano11} to the dissipation of rotational energy into magnetic dipole radiation.
+It has also been proposed \cite{TCQ04} that magnetic proto-neutron stars can lose angular momentum from the ejection of magnetically coupled material via neutrinos.
+However, there are alternative explanations for the spin down of magnetic neutron stars as summarized in Refs.~\cite{Heger05,Ott06}.
+Even in the non-magnetized case a rotating neutron star will lose considerable amounts of angular momentum by neutrino emission as first pointed out in Refs.~\cite{Kazanas77, Epstein78} and discussed in more detail in \cite{Baumgarte98}, and applied to a discussion of neutron star birth properties by Refs.~\cite{Janka04, Heger05,Ott06}.

+Nevertheless, in this work we point out that there is yet another source of angular momentum loss via neutrino emission in magnetic stars.
+In this case it is due to asymmetric neutrino scattering in strong toroidal magnetic fields.
+In this work we estimate the maximum possible effect from this asymmetric scattering and compare it specifically with the spin down calculated by the mechanism of \cite{TCQ04}.
+We find that even in the best case, this contribution to spin down is less than that of other mechanisms.
+Nevertheless, it does contribute as an independent possible process and one should consider this effect in models for the early spin down of proto-neutron stars.

-Both static and dynamic properties of neutron-star matter have been studied \cite{bb94,pb97,g01} at high temperature and density in the context of spherical non-magnetic neutron star models.
-Such aspects as an exotic phase of strangeness condensation \cite{kn86,K-con,bkpp88}, nucleon superfluidity~\cite{pb90}, rotation-powered thermal evolution \cite{t98}, a quark-hadron phase transition~\cite{ny09}, etc., have been considered.
-Neutrino propagation has also been studied for PNS matter including hyperons \cite{rml98}.
+Although we will approach obtaining estimates in a simple best case model, one should keep in mind that this effect should be studied in the context of more complex neutron star models (e.g. \cite{Lat04,Lat12} and Refs. therein).
+Both static and dynamic properties of neutron-star matter have been studied (e.g.~Refs.~\cite{bb94,pb97,g01}) at high temperature and density in the context of spherical non-magnetic neutron star models.
+Such aspects as an exotic phase of strangeness condensation (e.g.~\cite{kn86,K-con,bkpp88}), nucleon superfluidity~(cf.~\cite{pb90}), rotation-powered thermal evolution (e.g.~\cite{t98}), a quark-hadron phase transition~(e.g.~\cite{ny09}), etc., have been considered.
+Neutrino propagation has also been studied for PNS matter including hyperons (cf.\cite{rml98}).
 These theoretical treatments of high-density hadronic matter, however, have not yet considered the effects of strong magnetic fields.

-Although previous work \cite{arras99,lai98} has studied the effects of magnetic fields on the asymmetry of neutrino emission, the neutrino-nucleon scattering processes were calculated in a non-relativistic framework \cite{arras99} and only a uniform dipole field configuration was considered.
+Although previous work (e.g. Refs.~\cite{arras99,lai98}) has studied the effects of magnetic fields on the asymmetry of neutrino emission, the neutrino-nucleon scattering processes were calculated in a non-relativistic framework \cite{arras99} and only a uniform dipole field configuration was considered.